-Environmentally Sustainable Management of Living Natural Resources and Land Use

-- Description: Rehabilitation of Mars Creek Reach 3 focuses on ameliorating the habitat 'truncations' from previous hard engineering works originating in the 1960s.
-This project includes 'daylighting' or opening up a section of creek that was piped in a subterranean stormwater system for more than 50 years. - Status: Operational since May 2020.
-Defects liability period was completed as at 12 February 2022. - Impact indicator: The project has created a new naturalised surface channel through a section of the original creek bed which reinstates the riparian zone of approximately 20 metres in width.
-Additional habitat features include a re-made culvert inlet that will offer native freshwater eels a new migration route from their existing habitat in the university's lake, to the rehabilitated upper reaches of Mars Creek.
-MQU has confirmed to Sustainalytics that the rehabilitation also achieved the following: i) 68% increase in tree canopy and native plants on the creek landscape between 2018 and 20238; ii) 90% reduction in gross pollutants in Mars creek outflow in 2022 as compared to 2018 levels; and iii) 80% reduction in total suspended solids in Mars Creek outflow in 2022 as compared to 2018 levels.
-9 Endoscopy Clinic at Macquarie University Hospital: This includes fit-out and refurbishment within the Macquarie University Hospital to expand and enhance the capacity and capability of Endoscopy.
-Status: Operational since December 2021.
-Defects Liability period completed as at 12 November 2022 Access to Essential Services Impact indicator: Refurbishment of the endoscopy clinic increased patient capacity by 50% and provided equipment for over 5000 diagnostic and therapeutic specialist procedures.
-7,460 patients were admitted in the refurbished endoscopy clinic between September 2022 and August 2023.10 MQ Health Clinic at Trafalgar Place: Fit-out and refurbishment of tenancy to accommodate MQ Health Clinic to expand the capacity and outreach of General Practitioner health services to the community.
-Status: Operational since November 2020.
-Defects liability period was completed as at November 2022.
-Impact indicator: Increase in patient capacity which allows up to approximately 20,000 patient visits annually.
+Use of Proceeds Category Project Name Project Description Solar Generated (kWh) CO 2 Tonnes Equivalent Reduced Per Annum Impact Indicators Macquarie University Central Courtyard Precinct (MUCCP) Stage 4 - Lincoln Building Refurbishment of office space and provision of six new retail spaces 30,971 144 5 Star Green Star MUCCP Stages 2 & 5a -1 Central Courtyard New learning and teaching building, retail spaces and graduation hall 656,317 777 5 Star Green Star Green Buildings MUCCP Stage 5b - Student Accommodation Buildings R1 & R2 342-bed student accommodation across two buildings with common podium 250,346 279 5 Star Green Star Michael Kirby Law Building Expansion of 17 Wally's Walk to accommodate the needs of MQ Law School 121,800 734 5 Star Green Star School of Engineering and Australian Astronomical Optics Building New construction and refurbishment of the existing buildings of a multi- disciplinary building for Engineering and Astronomy Not Available Not Available 5 Star Green Star MUCCP Stage 6a.2 - 18 Wally's Walk Refurbishment of multiple levels of Macquarie University's original library building Not Available 209 5 Star Green Star Environmentally Sustainable Management of Living Natural Resources and Land Use MUCCP Stage 7 - Mars Creek Rehabilitation work Rehabilitation of Mars Creek Reach 3 focuses on ameliorating the habitat "truncations" from previous hard engineering works originating in the 1960s.
+It includes "daylighting," or opening up a section of creek that was piped in a subterranean stormwater system for more than 50 years.
+The project has created a new natural surface channel in the original creek bed, reinstating a riparian zone about 20 metres wide.
+Additional habitat features include a rebuilt culvert inlet that provides native freshwater eels a migration route from their habitat in the university's lake to the rehabilitated upper Mars Creek.
+MQU has confirmed to Sustainalytics that the rehabilitation achieved the following: i) a 71% increase in tree canopy and native plants on the creek landscape between 2018 and 2024, ii) a 90% reduction in gross pollutants in Mars Creek outflow compared to 2018 levels, and iii) an 80% reduction in total suspended solids in Mars Creek outflow compared to 2018 levels.
+Access to Essential Services Endoscopy Clinic at Macquarie University Hospital Fit-out and refurbishment within Macquarie University Hospital to expand and enhance the capacity and capability of Endoscopy Refurbishment of the endoscopy clinic increased patient capacity by 50% and provided equipment for over 5,000 diagnostic and therapeutic specialist procedures.
+6,993 patients were admitted in the refurbished endoscopy clinic between September 2023 and August 2024 MQ Health Clinic at Trafalgar Place Fit-out and refurbishment of tenancy to accommodate the MQ Health Clinic's capacity expansion and extend the outreach of General Practitioner health services to the community Increase in patient capacity, which allows up to approximately 20,000 patient visits annually